When planning any home improvement project, a little prep work can go a long way to ensure a happy, hassle-free outcome.

 Think carefully before you purchase materials and try to do-it-yourself.
 Should you change your mind and decide to hire a contractor, many will not install a fence using materials that you have provided.
 The quality of the materials may not conform to the standards set by the company and this type of installation could reflect on their reputation and commitment to their customers.

 For complete peace of mind, use a professional fence contractor, like Long® Fence, to design and install the fence.
 Too often, “do-it-yourselfers” miss important steps in the process or do not end up with a finished product that is aesthetically pleasing to all.
 After all your home is your biggest investment.

 What to Expect During the Estimate

 When you call Long® Fence for a free estimate, our appointment setters will work to schedule an appointment at your convenience.
 We offer weekday, early evening and Saturday appointments.
-We like to meet with all decision makers if possible.

 Our sales associates will arrive with material samples, photos, financing information and most importantly, expertise to assess your needs and property for the best solution.
 They are courteous, professionally trained and always carry identification.

 You will receive a proposal with a to-the-penny price for your project, good for 30 days.
 You may sign it immediately or take time to review it.
 A deposit is required at signing, and we accept all major credit cards for deposits.